Privacy Policy

 1. Privacy Policy Overview:

 This Privacy Policy discloses the privacy practices of Financial Recovery Services, Inc (“FRS”, “us,” or “we”).
 We are committed to protecting your privacy.
-As one of the nation’s leaders in the debt collection and receivables management industry, FRS recognizes and respects the privacy expectations of today’s consumers and the requirements of applicable federal and state privacy laws.
 We believe that making you aware of how we collect and use your non-public personal information (Personal Information), and to whom it is disclosed will form the basis for a relationship of trust between the public and us.
 This Privacy Policy provides that explanation.

 FRS’ website is located at www.fin-rec.com (its "website") is not intended for individuals less than the age of eighteen and FRS does not knowingly collect data relating to individuals less than the age of eighteen.